rpede/MobileProgramming24/_flutter_basics/layouts.md

 They are there to control the layout of other widgets.

 You have seen a couple of these already like `Center` and `Column`.
-However there are many more.
+However, there are many more.

 Layout widgets can be divided into two categories, those that have just a single child widget, and those that have multiple.